formancehq/docs/docs/ledger/advanced/filtering.md

 ## Filtering syntax

-Filtering is done using a query parameter.
-The query parameter is a string that contains a JSON object describing the filter criteria.
+Filtering is done either:
+- using a query parameter named `query` and containing a JSON object describing the filter criteria.
+- sending the filter criteria as a JSON object in the body of the request.

-Here is an example:
+Here is a value example:

 ```json
 {